charlwillia6/ember-craft-repository/documentation/GENERAL.md

   - ember-collection: <https://github.com/emberjs/ember-collection>
   - dropzone.js: <https://github.com/enyo/dropzone> or <http://www.dropzonejs.com/>

-Some of these addons are not implemented yet:
+Some of these addons are not implemented yet but in package.json:

   - ember-collection: Planned to be used for file-browser component
   - dropzone.js: Planned to be used for drag and drop file upload options